Skip to content

 Lab strain designation: ZAM# Lab allele designation: maz#

 C. elegans strains we receive from CGC, as gifts from other labs, or that we create in the lab will be frozen by the lab manager.
 Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank.
-Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the C. elegans Strain Database linked in Lab Sheets.
+Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the C. elegans Strain Database linked in the Lab GDrive.
 The injection mix components and concentrations used to generate the strain as well as any additional notes pertaining to the strain should also be documented in the spreadsheet.

 C. Strain Maintenance